Money for The Rest of Us

 October 28, 2020 by David Stein · Updated February 2, 2022

 How central bank digital currencies would work, what is the motivation to create them, and what are the risks.
-Topics covered include: What percentage of central banks are working on a digital currency and plan to issue one soonWhat are the two kinds of money that central banks currently issue and how would a central bank digital currency differHow central bank digital currencies would be similar and differ from Bitcoin and other cryptocurrenciesWhat are the benefits and risks of … [Read more...]
+Topics covered include: What percentage of central banks are working on a digital currency and plan to issue one soonWhat are the two kinds of money that central banks currently issue and how would a central bank digital currency differHow central bank digital currencies would be similar and differ from Bitcoin and other cryptocurrenciesWhat are the benefits and risks of central … [Read more...]

 Filed Under: Podcast Tagged With: Bitcoin, cbdc, central bank digital currency, central banks, cryptocurrency, digital currency, money types